OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 3. Modify the arguments for the `downLoadRTFFile` function call in the following order:
    1. `object_id`: The id of the object for which RTF file has to be downloaded;
    2. `module_path`: The full path of the module in which the object is present, e.g. if the object is in `/QA/QA Module`, then input should be the full path;
-   3. `absolute_path_to_download`: The path where the file has to be downloaded, e.g. `C:/Users/Admin/Downloads/SampleFile.rtf`;
+   3. `absolute_path_to_download`: The path where the file has to be downloaded along with name and extension, for eg:  `C:/Users/Admin/Downloads/SampleFile.rtf;`
-   4. `name_of_rich_text_supporting_field`: The field display name for which the file has to be downloaded, e.g. `Object Text`;
+   4. `name_of_rich_text_supporting_field`: The display name of the field for which the file has to be downloaded, for eg: Object Text or some other field supporting Rich Text;
-4. Click on **Run** to execute the DXL.
-If the download is successful, `DONE` will be printed in the DXL output window and an RTF file will be generated;
+4. Click on Run to execute the DXL.
+If the download is successful, then DONE will be printed in the DXL output window, and an RTF file will be generated at the specified path;
-5. Open the generated RTF file in Microsoft Word.
-Go to **File > Save As**, then save the file as HTML;
+5. Now open this generated RTF file using Microsoft Word.
+Click on File menu then click on Save as.
+Save this file as HTML;
 6. Open the saved HTML file.
-This file's output shows how the field's data will be displayed in the target system.
+This file's output is how the data of this field will be displayed in the target system's field.